Software Testing Interview Tips and Tricks

-To continue about Test base class, Test base class deals with all the common functions used by all the pages.
-This class is responsible for loading the configurations from property files, Initializing the WebDriver implicit waits, External reports and to create the Object of a file Input stream.
+To continue with the Test base class, the Test base class deals with all the common functions used by all the pages.
+This class is responsible for loading the configurations from property files Initializing the WebDriver implicit waits.
+And Also responsible for External reports, and creating the Object of a file Input stream.
 Which is responsible for pointing towards the file from which the data should be read?

-To continue about Functions Library, Utility file class - which we also call it as Functions class it stores and handles the Functions.
-A code that is repetitive such as waits, actions or capturing screenshots or accessing Excel sheets and sending emails these are the repetitive Tasks.
-These repetitive tasks can be commonly used across the entire framework.
-These repetitive tasks we make it as a function and we use the entire framework.
-The main reason behind creating utility classes is to achieve with reusability of code.
-Like we create Login and Logout Functions and add in our Function’s Library we can call the same and use for every Test case into our Project Application Framework.
+To continue with the functions library, the utility file class, which we also call function class, stores and handles functions.
+A repetitive code such as waits, actions, screenshots capturing, or accessing Excel sheets and sending emails is a repetitive task.
+It uses these repetitive tasks across the entire framework.
+And these repetitive tasks we make as a function, and we use the entire framework.
+The main reason behind creating utility classes is to achieve the reusability of code.
+Like we create Login and Logout Functions and add them to our Function’s Library.
+We can call the same and use them for every Test case in our Project Application Framework.
 This class extends the Test Base class to inherit the properties of Tests Based on Test Util.

-Screenshots: will be captured and stored in a Separate Folder also the Screenshots of the Failed Test cases will be added in the Extent Reports.
+Screenshots: will be captured and stored in a Separate Folder.
+Also, the Screenshots of the Failed Test cases will be added to the Extent Reports.

-Test Data, All the historical test data will be kept in the excel sheet by using this particular Excel Sheet we pass this data and handle Data-driven testing.
-We use Apache to point to handle Excel sheets
+Test Data, We will place all historical test data in an excel sheet using this particular excel sheet.
+And we pass this data and handle the data-driven testing.
+We use apache to handle excel sheets.

-We integrate the Test NG dependency in POM.XML file and running this POM.XML file using Jenkins
+We integrate the Test NG dependency in the POM.XML file and run this POM.XML file using Jenkins.

-By using Jenkins's continuous-integration tool, we execute Test cases daily basis also for nightly execution based on the scheduled.
-Test Result will send to the Peers using Jenkins.
+Using Jenkins’ continuous-levilization equipment, we execute test cases daily.
+And simultaneously, they also execute them for night execution based on the schedule.
+Test Results will send to the Peers using Jenkins.

-Extent Reports, For the Reporting purpose, we are using Extent Reports it generates beautiful HTML reports.
-We use the Extent Reports for maintaining logs also to include the screenshots of Failed Test cases in the External reports.
+Extent Reports: We are using Extent Reports which generates beautiful HTML reports for Reporting purposes.
+We use detailed extent reports to maintain logs and to include screenshots of failed test cases in external reports.

-You have to explain all these when you are asked to Explain the Test Automation Framework in the interview.
+You have to explain all these when the interviewer asks you about the Test Automation Framework in the interview.